developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/switchsimulscanparams/index.md

 **Pre-conditions and assumptions**:

 * DataWedge and the respective Profile must be enabled
-* SimulScan scanning should be enabled in the active Profile
+* SimulScan canning input should be enabled in the active Profile
 * If Intent contains an invalid or unsupported scanner parameter or value, result code(s) will be sent

 -----

 **SEE ALSO**:

+[SimulScan parameters](../../input/simulscan) | Guide to SimulScan Input Parameters for DataWedge

+[SimulScan User Guide](/simulscan) | Complete SimulScan documentation and user guide

 [Zebra Support Central](https://www.zebra.com/us/en/support-downloads.html) | Integrator Guides, Product Manuals, Software Downloads and Support